DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

   1)`, and on "standard" terminals there are 80 columns and 24 rows.
 Note, if you resize the terminal, that will change.
 When writing this kind of terminal program, it's usually best to stick with those dimentions.

+1. **Difficulty** Give your program several difficulty levels.
+You could use easy = 1 to 10, medium = 1 to 100, and hard = 1 to 1000.
+You could do a custom
+difficulty.
+You may want to improve the scoring, so you don't get fewer points when the random number happens to be smaller.

 1. **Binary Search** You may have found the "optimal" algorithm is to begin by choosing 50, then either 25 or 75 depending on if your guess is high or low.